MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/commerce-runtime-extensibility.md

 ## Adding pre-triggers and post-triggers for a specific request

-For information about how to create CRT triggers extensio, see [Commerce runtime (CRT) triggers extension](commerce-runtime-extensibility-trigger.md).
+For information about how to create CRT triggers extension, see [Commerce runtime (CRT) triggers extension](commerce-runtime-extensibility-trigger.md).

 ## Retail server extension